bluecatlabs/gateway-workflows/Certified/cisco_aci_example/README.md

 **BAM version:** 9.1.0 and greater <br/>

 ### Description/Example Usage
-This Certified Example Cisco ACI workflow allows you to populate Address Manager with data from your CISCO ACI environment.
+This Certified Cisco ACI workflow allows you to populate Address Manager with data from your Cisco ACI environment.
 Using this workflow, you can import ACI Tenants and their infrastructure as well as ACI Fabric Devices into Address Manager for visibility alongside your DNS, DHCP, and IPAM infrastructure in BAM.

 You can import the following:
   * ACI Fabric Devices